Exploring and machine learning structural instabilities in 2D materials: Results and discussion

 \subsection{Stable distorted monolayers}

 The 137 dynamically unstable materials, which were selected from the C2DB according to the criteria described in Section \ref{sec:generation}, can be divided into two groups depending on whether the eigenvalues of the Hessian at the wave vectors $q_x=(\frac{1}{2},0)$, $q_y=(0,\frac{1}{2})$ and $q_{xy} = (\frac{1}{2},\frac{1}{2})$, are equal or not.
 Equality of the eigenvalues implies an isotropic Hessian.
 For such materials, we generate distorted structures by displacing the atoms along the unstable mode at $q_x=(\frac{1}{2},0)$, followed by relaxation in a $2\times 1$ supercell.
-In the case of an anisotropic Hessian, the atoms were displaced along $q_{xy} = (\frac{1}{2},\frac{1}{2})$ and relaxed in a $2\times 2$ supercell.
+In the case of an anisotropic Hessian, in general, it may exist a particular combination of q-vectors that stabilizes the system.
+Here, we were interested in finding a general method to generate DS structures in a high-throughput way and therefore, we decided to displace only at $q_{xy} = (\frac{1}{2},\frac{1}{2})$ in a $2\times 2$ supercell.
 After atomic displacement and subsequent relaxation, the CBP protocol was applied again to test for dynamical stability of the distorted structures.
-Histograms of the minimum eigenvalue of the Hessian matrix are shown in Figure (\ref{fig:hist}) with the materials before and after atomic displacement shown in the upper and lower panels, respectively.
+Histograms of the minimum eigenvalue, min($\tilde\omega_{\q\lambda}^2$), of the Hessian matrix at $\q$ for the unstable mode $\lambda$, are shown in Figure (\ref{fig:hist}) with the materials before and after atomic displacement shown in the upper and lower panels, respectively.
 Negative eigenvalues, corresponding to unstable materials, are shown in red while positive eigenvalues are shown in green.
+We removed the three translational modes with eigenvalues close to zero before extracting min($\tilde\omega_{\q\lambda}^2$).
 Out of the 137 unstable materials, 49 become dynamically stable (according to the CBP protocol).
 By far the highest success rate for generating stable crystals was found for the isotropic materials (left panel), where 43 out of 91 materials became stable while only 6 out of the 43 anisotropic materials became stable.
+In principle, the procedure can be applied many times to increase the number of the DS structures, while here, we applied the protocol only once for computational reasons.
+An example where applying the protocol two times is the case of the 1T-TiSe\textsubscript{2} monolayer in the SI.
+In that case, the material is first displaced at $q_{xy} = (\frac{1}{2},\frac{1}{2})$ in a $2\times 2$ supercell.
+Then the unstable material obtained is again displaced along one of the two degenerate modes at $\Gamma$ and the final structure with the experimentally known CDW state \cite{TiSe2CDW} is obtained.